hmchen47/DataScience/ML/MLNN-Hinton/09-Overfitting.md

 ### Lecture Notes

-+ Estimateing the variance of the output noise
-  + find the best value for the output noise
++ Estimating the variance of the output noise $\implies$ finding the best value for the output noise
   + minimizing the squared error w/ a learned model
   + maxizing the probability of producing exactly the correct answers after adding Gaussian
   + found by simply using the variance of the residual errors

 + Estimating the variance of the Gaussian prior on the weights
   + empirical Bayes
     + after learning a model w/ some initial choice of variance for the weight prior
     + set the variance of the Gaussian prior to be whatever makes the weights that the model learned most likely
       + i.e., use the data itself to decide what your prior is!
-    + done by simply fitting a zero0mean Gaussian to the one-dimensional distribution of the learned weight values
+    + done by simply fitting a zero-mean Gaussian to the one-dimensional distribution of the learned weight values
       + easily learn different variances for different sets of weights
   + no validation set required